 10. Is it possible to drive multistage Peltier elements with the TEC Controllers?

 Yes, this is possible with the TEC Controllers Software v3.xx without any adjustments.

 11. Do you sell temperature sensors?
 Are there any sensors provided along with your TEC Controllers?

 No, we do not sell temperature sensors nor are they included with our TEC Controllers.
 Please refer to our temperature sensors suggestions.

 12. Do your TEC Controllers work with a PWM signal at the output?
 What about EMI?

 Other TEC Controllers use the power input directly to generate a PWM signal for the Peltier element, which produces interferences and is not efficient.
-We generate direct current (DC) using SMPS instead, for ripple free output current and higher efficiency.
+We generate direct current (DC) using switched-mode power supply (SMPS) instead, for ripple free output current and higher efficiency.
 More information on this topic.

 13. What is the maximum power I should operate a Peltier element at?